tylergross97/pdx_somatic_variant_calling/README.md

 Now all you need to do is define the paths of these downloaded files in your nextflow.config file that you will be creating based on the nextflow.config.template file!
 Instructions [below](#configuration)

 All of the remaining software will be automatically installed via containers specified at the top of each process in the main.nf file!

-## Clone this repository

-This pipeline is designed to be easy to set up and run.

 ## Usage